 Deemed rehabilitation is the process by which a person who is inadmissible for Canadian immigration on grounds of criminality may still be permitted to enter Canada.
 However, it only applies to individuals who have a single offence punishable by a sentence of less than 10 years in Canada.

-Government fees for processing a rehabilitation request for an impaired driving offence will also jump from CAD $200 to CAD $1,000 when the law comes into effect, adding further impetus to get this resolved sooner rather than later.
+Government fees for processing a rehabilitation request for an impaired driving offence committed after December 18, 2018, will jump from CAD $200 to CAD $1,000.

 © 2018 CICNews All Rights Reserved